A FIRST-TIME VISITOR’S GUIDE TO VICTORIA, BC: THE 18 BEST THINGS TO DO

 Awesome times at Mud Lake 🙂

-On our way up Red Sands Mountain trail and beautiful Parberry Falls <3
+On my way up to Red Sands Mountain trail and beautiful Parberry Falls <3

 Go for a Hike at Green Mile

-People like to go hiking and mountain biking on Blue River’s many trails in the summer.
+Many people like to go hiking and mountain biking on Blue River’s trails in the summer.
 A great one is Green Mile, which grows to an elevation of 220 meters (721 feet).
 Besides, it’s within a lush inland rainforest, with tons of cedar and spruce trees around you!

 Moreover, blueberries and huckleberries grow here each year, so feel free to pick some as a snack 🙂 You can find more details about these activities in Blue River here.